dinolupo/chirp/README.md

 # Chirp

-A social engine, which has been developed using the [mean](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) the fullstack javascript.
+The social engine open source, which has been developed using the [mean](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) fullstack javascript.

 An [online demo](http://chirp.westeurope.cloudapp.azure.com) is hosted on Azure.
 Read the [release notes](https://github.com/antdimot/chirp/blob/master/Releasenotes.md)